 I, (Name of County Engineer), County Engineer of Waller County, certify that the plat of this subdivision complies with all existing rules and regulations of Waller County.
+No construction or other development within this subdivision may begin until all Waller County permit requirements have been met.

+Date

-ubdivision may begin until all Waller County permit equirements have been met.
-Da ate Name County Engineer D. Cert cificate(S) of Tax Collector bi Co p: re Co This document does not appear on the face of the Plat, ut is a separate document.
-A Certificate from each Tax ollector of a Political Subdivision in which the roperty is located must accompany the Plat to be ecorded, showing that all taxes owed to the State, ounty, School District, Drainage District and/or other olitical Subdivision, have been paid in full to date. nage District Approval (Face of Plat) If subject property lies within the boundaries of a D: rainage District.)
-Tì he certificate must follow the district's regulations F. WAST EWATER DISPOSAL (Face of Plat) SI EPTIC SYSTEM CERTIFICATION t] so de his is to certify that (Name of Subdivision) lies in he soil formation/formations, this/these oil formation(s) has/have a strata to a epth of inches.
-Suitable systems in this/these ormation(s) can be Certified True & Correct Name of Registered Engineer) Registration No.)
+Name County Engineer

+D. Certificate(S) of Tax Collector

+(This document does not appear on the face of the Plat, but is a separate document.
+A Certificate from each Tax Collector of a Political Subdivision in which the property is located must accompany the Plat to be recorded, showing that all taxes owed to the State, County, School District, Drainage District and/or other Political Subdivision, have been paid in full to date.)

-No construction or other development within this
+E. Drainage District Approval (Face of Plat)

+(If subject property lies within the boundaries of a Drainage District.)

+The certificate must follow the district's regulations.

+F. WASTEWATER DISPOSAL (Face of Plat)

+SEPTIC SYSTEM CERTIFICATION

+This is to certify that (Name of Subdivision) lies in the soil formation/formations, this/these soil formation(s) has/have a strata to a depth of inches.
+Suitable systems in this/these formation(s) can be

+Certified True & Correct

+(Name of Registered Engineer) Date (Registration No.)